ethersphere/ethswarm-blog-hugo/content/foundation/posts/devops-for-beginners-pt-one.md

 - `locate`: Quickly find files (uses a database updated by `updatedb`).

 {{< admonition tip >}}
-**💡 TIP:** Note that the options (also sometimes called flags) that appear after the main commands can often be combined.
+Note that the options (also sometimes called flags) that appear after the main commands can often be combined.
 For example, the `-l` and `-a` flags used with the `ls` command can be combined as `-la` to print details about all files, including hidden ones:

 ```
  ls -la